“Klaatu barada nikto!”

 Trains, cars, phones, lights, laundry machines, blenders (nooo!), tractors, everything stops working for a full half hour the next day.
 The only things not affected by the neutralization are hospitals and planes in flight.

 During this half hour, Klaatu visits Helen Benson at work.
-Bobby, who followed Klaatu to his spaceship the night before, and saw him enter the ship and interact with Gort, told his mother and Tom that their friend Mr. Carpenter is, in fact, the missing spaceman.
+Bobby, who followed Klaatu to his spaceship the night before, and saw him enter the ship and interact with Gort, has already told his mother and Tom that their friend Mr. Carpenter is, in fact, the missing spaceman.
 But Helen and Tom don’t believe Bobby.

-Now, Klaatu tells Helen that Bobby told her the truth.
+Now Klaatu tells Helen that Bobby told her the truth.
 Helen believes Klaatu, and promises that she and Bobby will not reveal Klaatu to the authorities, keeping the way clear for him to deliver his message that night.

 On the Run